ngocnhan-tran1996/sudoku-resolver-js/README.md

 # Sudoku Resolver

-This repository has only purpose.
+This repository has only one purpose.
 This is to help me solve sudoku online game.

 Typing...
 - [Vite](https://vite.dev/guide/#getting-started)